 A combined background paper and draft methodology for the Aboriginal cultural heritage assessment was sent to all registered stakeholders on 26 March 2015 with an invitation to provide comment on both the methodology and any known Aboriginal cultural values relevant to the airport site (refer to Section A1.4.1, Appendix 1).
-Consistent with recommendation 2 of the 2014 report of the environmental survey of Comonwealth land at Badgerys Creek by Australian Museum Consulting (AMC 2014), the draft methodology was based on scoping and excavation techniques specified in the Code of Practice for Archaeological investigation of Aboriginal Objects in New South Wales

-(DECCW 2010a), Submission of written comments was invited by 23 April 2015, and the commencement of a three week field program was proposed on the 27 April 2015.
+Consistent with recommendation 2 of the 2014 report of the environmental survey of Commonwealth land at Badgerys Creek by Australian Museum Consulting (AMC 2014), the draft methodology was based on scoping and excavation techniques specified in the Code of Practice for Archaeological investigation of Aboriginal Objects in New South Wales (DECCW 2010a).
+Submission of written comments was invited by 23 April 2015, and it was proposed that a three week field program commence on 27 April 2015.